 What are the core symptoms that define autism spectrum disorder?

-A common observation during the normal development period is eye contact becoming weaker and the child becoming increasingly less interested in people.
+A common observation during the typical development period is eye contact becoming weaker and the child becoming increasingly less interested in people.
 The child’s response to calling weakens, and the child does not respond to what others say and show photic reactions to certain sounds.
 This displays the gradual progression of visual and auditory sensory processing disorders.
 In addition, abnormalities in the vestibular sensation begin to appear, for example, standing on tiptoes or spinning around.
 Also observable is abnormal tactile responses such as seeking or refusing to touch specific objects.
-In other words, the child experiences abnormalities in the overall sensory processing, and the ability to interact with people declines.
+In other words, the child experiences abnormalities in overall sensory processing, and the ability to interact with people declines.
 If the sensory disorder is associated with only one or two sensations, abnormality in the neural network connected to the sensory organs should be suspected.
-However, one should presume that problems in the overall sensory processing is caused by abnormalities in the brain stem, which processes sensory signals and transmits them to the cerebrum.
+However, one should presume that problems in overall sensory processing are caused by abnormalities in the brain stem, which processes sensory signals and transmits them to the cerebrum.

 Sensory processing disorder – input disorder, output disorder, and immersion disorder

 For a significant amount of time, I have claimed that sensory processing disorders in the brain stem cause autism.
 For more details, please refer to my book You Can Overcome Autism published in 2017.
 Susanne Schmid, Associate Professor at the University of Western Ontario, made the same argument in an article published a few years ago.
 Schmid, too, found sensory processing disorders as the key symptom of autism and presented a hypothesis that damages would cause such disorders in the brain stem.
 The Dr. Tomato protocol is entirely in accord with this.